Questions about Catalysing Change Week

 See a full list of objectives at on the About Catalysing Change Week page.

 Who can participate in CCW?

-Everyone is welcome to participate in Catalysing Change Week 2022.
-However, only Catalyst 2030 members, Catalyst 2030 Awards winners and finalists may host sessions and/or events.
+Everyone is welcome to participate in CCW.
+However, only Catalyst 2030 members and Catalyst 2030 Awards winners and finalists may host sessions and/or events.

-Catalyst 2030 members, Catalyst 2030 Awards winners and finalists are invited to propose sessions and events of interest that they would like to host during CCW2022.
-We encourage everyone to contact other Catalyst 2030 members to co-create sessions and submit session proposals on behalf of the collaboration.
+We encourage everyone to contact other Catalyst 2030 members to merge sessions and collaborate.
 Members are also encouraged to plan local events and sessions in their country and region in collaboration with other Catalyst 2030 members.
-We suggest that members prioritise online interaction if local health authorities have discouraged in-person activities due to the COVID-19 pandemic.

 What happens during CCW?

-Many hybrid, offline and online sessions and events take place during Catalysing Change Week.
+Many hybrid, offline and online sessions and events take place during CCW.

 Everywhere, online and offline!
 CCW is a global annual campaign, with many events, activities, sessions, and launches organised by more than 130 participating countries.